 Chat With A Coding, Marking & Labelling Expert Today

-The current pandemic has seen many changes in the application of manufacturing technology and consumables – and BK119 is another example to add to the list.
-This newly launched ink for Domino’s Gx-Series range of high-quality, thermal Inkjet (TIJ) printers was originally developed for food industry applications meaning it is food-packaging safe, and adheres to EuPIA’s Good Manufacturing Practice protocols.
-The food packaging ink is now being used by manufacturers of particle-filtering respirator face masks produced to protect frontline workers during the COVID-19 pandemic.
+The ongoing pandemic has led to various adaptations in manufacturing technology and supplies, and BK119 stands as another illustration of this trend.
+Originally designed for applications in the food industry, this newly introduced ink for Domino’s Gx-Series thermal inkjet (TIJ) printers, deemed safe for food packaging, complies with EuPIA’s Good Manufacturing Practice protocols.
+Notably, it is now being employed by manufacturers producing particle-filtering respirator face masks intended to safeguard frontline workers during the COVID-19 crisis.

-The face masks are made up of four, non-porous, layers, including a polypropylene filter and acrylic backing plate, and, depending on the filtration level, may also include moisture barriers for additional protection against airborne contagions.
-Respirator face masks cannot readily absorb water-based ink, and so ethanol-based BK119 is a highly suitable solution.
-For other, porous mask types, including surgical masks, Domino’s proprietary, water-based, food packaging inks (BK652 and BK651) provide an appropriate alternative.
+Comprising four non-porous layers, including a polypropylene filter and acrylic backing plate, respirator face masks may include moisture barriers depending on the filtration level for added protection against airborne contagions.
+Since respirator masks, particularly those with non-porous materials, do not readily absorb water-based ink, the ethanol-based BK119 proves to be a highly suitable solution.
+For other mask types, such as porous surgical masks, Domino offers water-based food packaging inks like BK652 and BK651 as appropriate alternatives.

-To date, Domino has supplied over 1,000 TIJ printheads globally for face mask applications, with over 400 printheads going into a single factory in China.
-However, TIJ is not the only technology helping the fight against COVID-19.
-Domino has also supplied hundreds of V-Series thermal transfer overprinters, and Ax-Series continuous inkjet printers for coding onto the external packaging of surgical face masks.
-In addition to this, Domino has also seen a significant increase in demand for V-Series printers, and D-Series high-speed laser coders, for use in COVID-19 diagnostic test kit packaging applications.
-Since 1st January, more than 40 D-Series laser coders have been supplied for these applications in Korea alone.
+To date, Domino has delivered over 1,000 TIJ printheads worldwide for face mask applications, including more than 400 printheads to a single factory in China.
+However, TIJ is not the sole technology contributing to the fight against COVID-19.
+Domino has also provided hundreds of V-Series thermal transfer overprinters and Ax-Series continuous inkjet printers for coding on the external packaging of surgical face masks.
+Furthermore, there has been a notable surge in demand for V-Series printers and D-Series high-speed laser coders for COVID-19 diagnostic test kit packaging applications.
+Since January 1st, over 40 D-Series laser coders have been supplied for these purposes in Korea alone.

-Another rapidly growing application area for Domino is in the production and distribution of vaccines.
-As vaccine manufacturers struggle to increase capacity Domino is taking steps to deliver equipment around the world as fast as possible.
-One of China’s largest vaccine producers recently placed an urgent order for Domino M-Series labellers for coding vaccine packaging.
-Domino’s manufacturing and service organisations in Sweden and China worked to fulfil the order and have the machines, which represented several months of demand, air freighted and installed in under three weeks.
-Accuracy is crucial when it comes to vaccines, and so Domino is also working with customers to integrate vision solutions to verify codes and check the integrity of individual vials and syringes.
-As a global player with a leading position in the life sciences industry and a complete coding and marking solution portfolio Domino is committed to helping its customers around the world in this global fight.
+Another swiftly expanding area for Domino is in the production and distribution of vaccines.
+As vaccine manufacturers strive to enhance capacity, Domino is expediting equipment delivery worldwide.
+A prominent Chinese vaccine producer urgently ordered Domino M-Series labellers for coding vaccine packaging.
+Domino’s manufacturing and service facilities in Sweden and China collaborated to fulfill the order, and the machines, representing several months of demand, were air-freighted and installed in under three weeks.
+Given the critical nature of vaccines, Domino is collaborating with customers to integrate vision solutions for code verification and to assess the integrity of individual vials and syringes.
+As a global player with a leading role in the life sciences industry and a comprehensive coding and marking solution portfolio, Domino remains committed to aiding customers worldwide in the ongoing global fight.